• Skip to primary navigation

 Instructions

-• Place almond bark, chocolate chips, cocoa powder in a crock pot on high heat
+• Place peanuts, peanut butter, chocolate and almond bark (in that order) in a crock pot on high heat.

-• Scoop out chocolate using a small scoop (see post above) and place on waxed paper to cool
+• After two hours or until everything is melted, scoop out chocolate using a small scoop and place on waxed paper on top of a cookie sheet to cool.

 Nutrition